-The SMB protocol enables “inter-process communication,” which is the protocol that allows applications and services on networked computers to talk to each other – you might say SMB is one of the languages that computers use to talk to each other.
+The SMB protocol enables “inter-process communication,” which is the protocol that allows applications and services on networked computers to talk to each other.
+SMB enables the core set of network services such as file, print, and device sharing.

 How Does The SMB Protocol Work?

 In early versions of Windows, SMB ran on top of the NetBIOS network architecture.
 Microsoft changed SMB in Windows 2000 to operate on top of TCP and use a dedicated IP port.
 Current versions of Windows continue to use that same port.